Affeeq/Monster-Slayer/README.md

 * Player can decide to give up the game and start a new game

 #### Code
 * This a new branch created for the code along from the course.
+The only edit is that on the heal method, the heal value is random with an if else statement that check whether player's health is going over 100.

 #### Here is the link to my code on Codepen https://codepen.io/Affeeq/pen/wvaXmjG